wendivoid/SipClient/Readme.md

   This provider handles playing audio streams.

 ## gjs
-  This is a frontend i use for playing around with nirah. **It will never be stabilized**.
+  This is a front end i use for playing around with Nirah. **It will never be stabilized**.
 I would like to eventually rewrite this in rust using relm and stabilize that.

 ## nirah
-  This is the actual SoftPhone it runs as a daemon, with a custom RPC interface for monitoring and controlling the softphone.
+  This is the actual soft phone it consists of a daemon & cli program for interacting with the daemon.